 Investigations will start with a default difficulty that staff takes a look at and adjusts as required.
 If you're going to sink silver or resources into it to lower the difficulty, you might wait a couple days to see if you're going to end up working with a different number than the default.

-So there are two ways to lower difficulty: resources and silver.
+So there are three ways to lower difficulty: action points, resources, and silver.
+Action points lowers difficulties at a rate of 1 difficulty point per 5 AP.
 Resources tend to lower difficulties at a rate of approximately 2 difficulty points per 5 resources.
 Silver requires a minimum of 5,000 to lower difficulties.
 (If someone has more detail about sinking silver into an investigation, please enter it here!)
 I see more people invest with resources than silver, but if you're poor in resources and rich in silver, the opposite might be worth it!

 You can, in fact, lower your difficulty to a negative number, which will indicate you basically making actual progress on the investigation.